Title: Retired Physics Professor

 Location: Harrisonburg, Virginia, United States

-Gerald Reed Taylor, Jr., Retired Physics Professor at James Madison University, has been recognized by Marquis Who’s Who Top Educators for dedication, achievements, and leadership in physics education.
+Gerald Reed Taylor, Jr., PhD, Retired Physics Professor at James Madison University, has been recognized by Marquis Who’s Who Top Educators for dedication, achievements, and leadership in physics education.

 Dr. Taylor became inspired to pursue a career in science after being introduced to work in plasma and nuclear physics done at Princeton University in the 1950s.
 Matriculating at the Virginia Polytechnic Institute & State University, he achieved a Bachelor of Science in physics in 1959 and a Master of Science in physics in 1961.
 Additionally, he obtained a Doctor of Philosophy in physics from the University of Virginia in 1967.